AML GP60 electronics / DCC install

 The Bachmann adapter has 2 ends:

-• J2 "end" has all 11 pins with independent wires
+• J2 "end" has all 11 pins with independent wires, it's ready to go.

-Look carefully at the pictures below and you can see the copper that jumpers these two pairs of pins on J1;
+Look carefully at the picture below and you can see the copper that jumpers these two pairs of pins on J1 (lower left corner in the picture below):

 ezgif 5 15f01ba8bc